 I am a Functional Nutritional Therapy Practitioner (FNTP), a Restorative Wellness Practitioner, and board certified in Holistc Nutrition.
 I see clients in-person and virtually.
 If you want my guidance on your healing journey, I would love to help you!

 Creator and Author

-Chelsea is an Ntp (Nutritional Therapy Practitioner) with a Master’s in Education.
+Chelsea is an FNTP (Functional Nutritional Therapy Practitioner) with a Master’s in Education.
 She is a former community college teacher whose passion for food combined with her passion for keeping her family and herself in optimal health led to the creation of this blog.

-There are a number of homemade skincare recipes on the blog.
 In her 20’s, Chelsea was an esthetician.
-She uses that knowledge to make effective and safe skin care recipes.
+She uses that knowledge to make effective and safe skin care recipes and so there are a number of homemade skincare recipes on the blog.

 Chelsea spent quite a bit of time in the restaurant industry which is where her passion for food and cooking first took hold.